alan-hadyk/grocify/README.md

    - `id` (UUID, required): A unique identifier.
 This is the primary key.
    - `recipe_id` UUID (required) - Given recipe.
 This is a foreign key referencing `recipes.id`.
    - `ingredient_id` UUID (required) - Given ingredient.
 This is a foreign key referencing `ingredients.id`.
-   - `quantity` Float (required) - Quantity of the ingredient for the recipe.
+   - `quantity` FLOAT (required) - Quantity of the ingredient for the recipe.

 9. `shopping_lists_recipes` `JOIN` table - JOIN table to associate shopping lists with recipes: